Frank Juric

-Frank Juric (Frank Jurić, [jǔːritɕ]; born 28 October 1973) is an Australian former goalkeeper.
+Frank Juric (Frank Jurić, [jǔːritɕ]; born 28 October 1973) is an Australian former footballer who played as a goalkeeper.

 Club career

 Born in Melbourne, Juric began his professional career in the former Australian national league with Melbourne Knights, where he won two league titles, before moving to the newly formed Collingwood Warriors (also based in Melbourne).
 The club struggled financially though and was unable to go on beyond this solitary season, in which they finished second bottom.

 The goalkeeper took this as his cue to move to Europe, although the transfer was a protracted affair, as Collingwood Warriors – no longer technically in existence – still demanded a fee from Fortuna Düsseldorf.
 Eventually, this was resolved by the German club paying $30,000 and Juric was free to move for the 1997–98 season.

 His first season in Germany was relatively successful as Fortuna Düsseldorf finished seventh in the 2.
 Bundesliga.
 However, the following year they suffered relegation to the Regionalliga-West.
 However, Juric had been spotted by Bundesliga team Bayer 04 Leverkusen and he signed for the high-flying club in summer 1999.

 Juric was used as a backup keeper here, behind the likes of Adam Matysek and Hans-Jörg Butt but still managed 11 Bundesliga appearances as the club enjoyed a series of strong performances both domestically, and notably in the 2002 Champions League, where they reached the final.
 Juric himself appeared twice in the UEFA Champions League in 2002–03, against Olympiacos and Manchester United.

 In June 2004, he joined fellow Bundesliga side Hannover 96 as second choice keeper behind Robert Enke.
 His time with the Reds has been blighted by persistent knee problems, limiting to just a single appearance in his first three seasons there, playing in a 2–2 draw with Borussia Mönchengladbach on 6 May 2006.

 In May 2008, it was announced that Juric was to return to his native Australia for the 2008–09 A-League season, with Perth Glory.
 He competed for the number one jersey alongside Olyroo Tando Velaphi, while Jason Petkovic was retained as a backup and advisor to the youth team.
 Juric's poor run of form led to the goalkeeping position given to Tando Velaphi.

 In May 2009, Juric retired as a player and joined Glory as goalkeeping coach, when they signed Aleks Vrteski as the club's second goalkeeper.

+Following coaching stints at Melbourne Knights FC, Adelaide United, Western United and Brisbane Roar, Football Australia announced that Juric would succeed John Crawley as the Socceroos' goalkeeper coach.